JAlcocerT/JAlcocerT/content/blog/py_tripplanner-ui.md

 Color choices can influence user engagement and perception, helping to establish a brand identity and improve overall user experience.

 Different colors have distinct psychological associations, such as blue conveying calmness and trust, red evoking urgency or excitement, and green representing nature or growth.

 Proper color combinations and contrasts aid in readability and accessibility, ensuring that users can easily distinguish elements and navigate through the interface.

 [Choosing your UI colors](https://fossengineer.com/better-visualizations-data-analytics/#ideas-for-ui) might seem a trivial part of our work, but it can make the difference for more users than we think.

-And in the end of the day, we want our solution to be useful for as many people as possible.
+> And in the end of the day, we want our solution to be useful for as many people as possible.

 ## Customizing the Chart's UI

 [Line charts and box plots are both commonly used](https://fossengineer.com/better-visualizations-data-analytics/#different-problems---different-chart-types) for visualizing data, but they serve different purposes and are suited for different types of data analysis.

-Here are the main reasons why you would choose one over the other:
+Here are the main reasons why you would choose one over the other.

 ### About Line Charts: